Drinking Water: Groundwater Standards

 Perfluorodecanoic acid (PFDA)

-The groundwater standards for perfluorodecanoic acid (PFDA) were recommended in Cycle 11 (2020).
+DHS recommended groundwater standards for perfluorodecanoic acid (PFDA) in Cycle 11 (2020), but they were not adopted into administrative rule.**

 Perfluorobutanesulfonic acid (PFBS) is a type of per- and polyfluoroalkyl substances (PFAS).
 Studies have shown that exposure to high levels of some PFAS can affect health - potential effects include increased cholesterol levels, decrease antibody response to certain vaccines, and reduced fertility in women.